 After cleaning off the debris and dust from the beam of the pool and spa, we are ready to cut the coping and place it.
 It’s best to make all the cuts & just set the stone in place before applying.

 Next step was to set the stone.
 I used a white mortar mix to set the stone and fill in the mortar joints on top and below.
-The mix consisted of 1 part white masonary, 1 part white portland, & 3 parts washed mason’s sand.
+The mix consisted of 1 part type S white masonry, 1/2 part white portland, & 4 parts washed mason’s sand.
 This mix is impervious to the elements (type M – will not break down) and high bonding strength (type S).
 We also used a bonding adhesive for bonding new concrete to old made by custom crete … we applied this (after wetting the beam and stone) to the bottom side of the stone & the top of the pool/spa beam.
 After the mortar dried, we filled in the mortar joints between the stone pieces & between the stone & tile.

 The pool owner decided he liked the stone when it was wet better than when it was dry, so we sealed the stone w/ a sealer that brought out the grain.